 LIXIL makes pioneering water and housing products that solve everyday, real-life challenges, making better homes a reality for everyone, everywhere.

-Striving to help people live in harmony with the earth, LIXIL Group is committed to continuing its environmentally sound efforts in every aspect of our businesses activities.
+Striving to help people live in harmony with the earth, LIXIL is committed to continuing our environmentally sound efforts in every aspect of our business activities.

 • Continually improve environmental management systems and performance

 • Develop and provide environmentally sound products and services

 • Reduce environmental impact in every process of the business operation